umn-microsoft-automation/UMN-VMWareRA/README.md

 ## Releases

+### 1.2.8 - 1/31/22

+Added -scsiBusType input to New-VMWareRAVM.
+Non-mandatory, and will use ESXi environment's preferred default if not specified.
+If specified, any virtual drives will be attached to this bus.

 ### 1.2.7 -- 2/26/19

 Fixed a bug with Get-VMWareRAVM when the $computer variable is set in your current environment